A Short Story About a Scrum Team

 As a Scrum team, they manage themselves and make the decision to bring Diana on board as another Developer.

-In each Sprint, the Scrum Team delivers a usable Increment at least once.
+In each Sprint, the Scrum Team delivers a usable Increment several times.
 Paula often decides to deliver the Increment to users, so the team gains further insight into whether the Increment really benefits them.
 The Scrum Team also continues to gain experience and maturity.
 The regular inspections and adaptations as well as the transparency regarding the goals and progress further motivate the Scrum Team.